Steering & the 10-Foot Rule

 Steering for smoother play might mean exaggerating your roleplay to clearly communicate your character’s feelings in the moment, like loudly crying when you are upset or actively playing up your Fracture so others realize something is wrong.
 This might look like agreeing to help that RRC employee with their lost luggage, even though you the player realize this is simply a hook for a mod, or pretending not to see someone that is using the Stealth symbol.
 Most importantly in my mind, this includes steering to include Dusters into your roleplay, such as reacting when they call out “I’m too young to die!”, or involving them in a mod or plot even when you don’t really have much reason to do so in-character.
 This type of steering requires more active behaviors, but can still happen in the moment.

 Steering for aesthetic needs can be simply fulfilling your need for a better story for yourself, like using CAPS and submitting a personal plot request or sending the STs a background submission.
 It can be purposefully seeking out good Bleed by picking a “fight” and arguing with your friend over their character actions, or getting involved in deep roleplay.
-This might look like finding reasons to hang out with that character who shares your faith in game so you can have them use Faithful Patterns to baptize you and to engage in some faith-based roleplay.
+This might look like finding reasons to hang out with that character who shares your faith in game so you can have them use Faithful Will to baptize you and to engage in some faith-based roleplay.
 It can even involve “playing to lose” by seeking a character death in game, so you can experience a Grave Mind scene, or even just embracing your need for success by wanting to WIN a fight and feel like a badass hero.
 But remember - even in the most intense scene, you can always use the OK Check-In System to make sure that EVERYONE is still having a good time.

 Steering for personal experiences can often be close to the need for aesthetic experiences, and these two categories tend to blend together in my mind.
 You might simply decide to say “yes” to that mod hook because you are bored and want something to do, even if you have no reason to care about that poor farmer.
 This can look like getting closer to the weekend plot arc, by actively engaging with mechanics or roleplay that is related to the key events of the game, or it can even be a way to address a change you want to see in your personal game, like seeking out different characters or crews to engage with, changing your character roleplay to give you more opportunities to engage, or just avoiding the same things you’ve been doing.
 After all, that loner character seems interesting as you write your background, but it can be lonely brooding in a corner and not interacting with your friends.

 Lastly, steering can be both ethical and unethical.
 This type of steering can be used to create both good behaviors and bad behaviors.
-One example of good ethical steering is using the OK Check-In System to make sure the scene is still ok with everyone involved, or asking for consent to touch another player before beginning medical roleplay on someone in Bleed Out.
-Other examples of ethical steering is involving a Duster in a scene even when they have no real reason to be there, or setting good boundaries about what type of roleplay you enjoy by working it into the conversation or negotiation of the scene.
+One example of good ethical steering is using the OK Check-In System to make sure the scene is still ok with everyone involved or asking for consent to touch another player before beginning medical roleplay on someone in Bleed Out.
+Other examples of ethical steering is involving a Duster in a scene even when they have no real reason to be there or setting good boundaries about what type of roleplay you enjoy by working it into the conversation or negotiation of the scene.

 Some examples of unethical steering are using your character to stalk another player for out of character reasons, treating a character poorly because you don’t like the player, seeking out romantic role play with someone you are attracted to out of character without telling them about that interest, or seeking revenge on another character because you recognized their player when they killed you or stole something from you despite their use of a Disguise.
 Most of these examples are also Community Guideline violations, meta-gaming, or cheating, and can be a clear reason for you to receive a Refusal of Service.